Retention Induced Biases in a Recommendation System with Heterogeneous Users: Model Setup and the Status Quo

+As shown by empirical studies \cite{Erdem2023OnPerformances}, different user segments may have different performance.
+Because $x$ is an observable but $e$ is not, $q$ must be a function mapping from the feature set, $x \in \{1/4, 3/4\}$, to the recommendation quality statistic.
+This function summarizes the intricacies of a recommendation algorithm as a simple mapping.
+As the system only sees two segments of users, I call $x=3/4$ the high segment and $x=1/4$ low segment.

+Formally, I assume that a user who has not churned has a probability of $(1 - q) (1 - e)$ to churn at the end of the period.
+The term $(1 - q)$ indicates that as the recommendation quality increases, the likelihood of user churn decreases.
+For $1-e$, it is known as the frailty term in the survival analysis literature \cite{Balan2020AModels}.
+The frailty term denotes user's unobserved heterogeneity that cannot be explained by observed covariates \cite{Nguyen2018UserSystems}.
+Higher $e$ implies a healthier user, who is less likely to churn for reasons unobserved to the RS, and vice versa.
+A user who does not churn at the end of a period is called a retained user for that period.

 The user distribution in the system may change over time due to user inflow and churn.
-It may also reach a stable point where the user inflow and churn are balanced.
-This point is called the steady state, which is defined as follows. \begin{definition*}[Steady State] The steady state of the system is an equilibrium point where the user inflow fully offsets the churned users at each period for each type. \end{definition*} In the steady state, the user distribution in the system remains constant over time.
-To find the steady state user distribution, one only needs to solve $m(x, e) \cdot \Pr(\mathrm{churn}|x, e) = F(x, e)$, where $m(x, e)$ is the population of type $(x, e)$ users in the steady state.
+It may also reach a stable point where user inflow and churn are balanced.
+This point is called the steady state, and is defined as follows. \begin{definition*}[Steady State] The steady state of the system is an equilibrium point where user inflow fully offsets churned users at each period for each type.
+Formally, $m_\infty(x, e) \cdot \Pr(\mathrm{churn}|x, e) = F(x, e)$ for all $(x, e)$, where $m_\infty(x, e)$ is the population of type $(x, e)$ users retained in the steady state. \end{definition*} All steady-state quantities are subscripted by $\infty$.
+The steady-state user distribution can be obtained by $m_\infty(x, e) = F(x, e) / \Pr(\mathrm{churn}|x, e)$.

-\subsection{Success Metrics}
+\subsubsection{Success Metrics}

+In our current setup, two metrics that measure the success of RS are naturally defined: \textit{retained user population} and \textit{average recommendation quality (ARQ)}.
+To assess the long-term success of the system, I focus on their steady-state values.

-\paragraph{Steady State User Population} I consider the \textit{total user population in the steady state} the core metric to measure the success of the RS.
-Its real world counterpart is per-period (e.g., monthly) active or paying user, which is considered a top-line metric by many real world recommendation systems \citep{Facebook2015,Murariu2023}.
-In this model, the steady state user population is given by
+\paragraph{Steady State User Population} For many tech companies, getting more users and grow is a constant theme.
+Thus, I consider the user population retained in the steady-state, denoted as $m_\infty$, the core metric to measure the RS success.
+Its real world counterpart is per-period (e.g., daily or monthly) active or paying user, which is considered a top-line metric by many real world RSs \cite{Facebook2015,Murariu2023}.
+In our current setup, $m_\infty = \sum_{x}\sum_{e} m_\infty(x, e)$.